umarhassan-mitodl/wgs.151-spring-2016/content/pages/readings.md

 \[JO\] Chapter 6: The Achievement of Authoritative Knowledge in an American Hospital Birth.

-Geronimus, Arline T. "[Black / White Differences in the Relationship of Maternal Age to Birthweight: A Population–Based Test of the Weathering Hypothesis](http://dx.doi.org/10.1016/0277-9536(95)00159-X)." _Social Science & Medicine_ 42, no. 4 (1996): 589–97.
+Geronimus, Arline T. "{{% resource_link "dbf2ad00-bc48-4628-b742-a642527bde96" "Black / White Differences in the Relationship of Maternal Age to Birthweight: A Population–Based Test of the Weathering Hypothesis" %}}." _Social Science & Medicine_ 42, no. 4 (1996): 589–97.

 _Optional (further detail on trials)_